ejowik/2022-punctuation-restoration/README.md

 #### Milestone 2.:
 1. Reiteration of the step of exploratory data analysis aimed at identifying symbols denormalized for the Polish language and identification of recordings for which transcription data is missing.
-2. Data cleaning – i.e. the elimination of symbols denormalized for the Polish language.
+2. Data cleaning â€“ i.e. the elimination of symbols denormalized for the Polish language.
 3. Morphological analysis of the text with the use of Morpheus2 - the main goals were to verify the correctness of data cleaning in terms of the presence of denormalized symbols in the text (also re-checking the balance of classes), analysis of morphosyntactic markers.
 4. Creating a rule-based baseline model - building a dictionary and writing rules writing regex rules that will apply a dictionary approach
 5. Preparation of the first version of the implementation of the proprietary approach on top of existing solutions